nitishs95/Suicide-Rate-Analysis/README.md

  The number is supposed to be fortunately dropping.

- In this dataset, I want to explore which age group of people have been the victim of it the most considering there demographical      and biographical information.
+ **Problem Statement 1:** I want to analyze which age group of people have been the victim of it the most considering there demographical and biographical information.

- Secondly, if the suicide rate has been increasing or decreasing and how it is getting affected.
+ **Problem Statement 2:** If the suicide rate has been increasing or decreasing and how it is getting affected.

  This analysis will give us insights and lead to possible measures that we can take to counter this problem.